awsdocs/aws-doc-sdk-examples/javav2/usecases/workflow_multiple_channels/Readme.md

      url = "jdbc:mysql://awstracker.<url to rds>.amazonaws.com/awstracker";

-In the previous line of code, notice awstracker.
+In the previous line of code, notice **awstracker**.
 This is the database schema.
 In addition, update this line of code with the correct user name and password.

       Class.forName("com.mysql.jdbc.Driver").newInstance();
          return DriverManager.getConnection(instance.url, "root","root1234");